ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/litter_theory.md

 ## Litter decay dynamics

-The decay of all litter pools are assumed to follow linear kinetics, with the rate of change of litter pool $j$ being given by
+The decay of all litter pools are assumed to follow linear kinetics, with the rate of change in the carbon mass, $P$, of litter pool $j$ being given by

 $$\frac{dP_j}{dt} = I_j - K_j(T,\psi,L)P_j,$$

 where $I_j$ is the rate of input to pool $j$ (in carbon terms), $T$ is the temperature,
-$\psi$ and $K_j(T,\psi,L)$ is the decay rate of the pool.
+$\psi$ is the soil water potential and $K_j(T,\psi,L)$ is the decay rate of the pool.
 The decay rate of the pool will always depend on temperature, but only for the below-ground pools will it be affected by soil water potential.
-Further, lignin content only affects the decay rates of pools which contain lignin (i.e. structural and lignin).
+Further, lignin content only affects the decay rates of pools which contain lignin (i.e. structural and woody pools).
 As an example, the decay rate of the below-ground structural litter pool is calculated as

 $$K_{bs}(T,\psi,L) = k_{bs} * f_t(T) * A(\psi) * f_l(L),$$